karmaniverous/karmaniverous/README.md

 **IMPLEMENTATION:** How will you build it?
 How much will it cost?
 How long will it take... and how early can you begin to recoup your investment?

-The most efficient way to do just about anything is to do it right. **From concept to implementation, strong engineering process is my superpower.**
+The most efficient way to do just about anything is to do it RIGHT. **From concept to implementation, strong engineering process is my superpower.**

 ## Contact Me